Ashish75585/Data_analysis_projects/Sales Data Insights - Atliq/README.md

 This project aims to solve the common business problem of having vast amounts of sales data with no easy way to interpret it.
 The interactive dashboard centralizes key metrics and provides a user-friendly interface for stakeholders to explore sales performance across different dimensions like region, product, and time.

 ### 🎯 Key Objectives
-- To develop a comprehensive sales report to monitor KPIs like Total Revenue, Profit Margin, and Sales Growth.
+- To develop a comprehensive sales report to monitor KPIs like Total Revenue and Sales Growth.
 - To identify top-performing products, regions, and sales representatives.
 - To analyze sales trends on a monthly, quarterly, and yearly basis.
 - To provide a dynamic and interactive dashboard for data-driven decision-making.